Federal Signal Modulator: Controllers

-MC (Modulator Controller)

-The Modulator Controller came out around 1990 when the Modulator series were being produced.
-The controller was a microprocessor operated platform which used digital, solid state systems to produce the 7 signals provided by Federal Signal.
-Unlike the SiraTone, the MC had tones pre-loaded onto an audio ROM chip so there was no need for an analogue tone generator and timer circuit.
-Audio from the ROM chip was programmed by Federal Signal, with the auxiliary tone being Westminster Chimes by default unless a different tone was requested for by the customer.
-This could be overwritten by an engineer using software on site, should signaling needs change.
-The system was activated by two-tone or by DTMF by the controller's internal radio, locally by keying in a two digit code on the controller's keypad, or by operating the controller via landline.
-When using two-tone or DTMF, the siren has to be "armed" in order to operate (unless programmed not to).
-To do this a DTMF arm string would first be broadcast to the controller, then a signal DTMF string would be broadcast.
-Arm period would last for 5 minutes until automatic disarm, unless a "disarm" DTMF string was broadcast before the time expired.
-This is different, and more secure, to the SiraTone which required a jumper to be added in order to permanently arm the controller.
-After a signal was activated the digital audio was sent through a digital/analogue converter to each amplifier and onto the speaker array in the form of a square wave.
-The MC was discontinued in 1996 when it was upgraded to a newer version, the MCP.

 MCP (Modulator Power Plus Controller)

 The MCP or Modulator Power Plus Controller was somewhat identical to the MC, but with a few additions.
 More signals could be generated through the tone generator, and it could also be activated by Federal Signal's FSK (Frequency Shifting Keys) activation tones.
 Nothing else changed between the MC and the MCP.
 The MCP was discontinued around 2002 for the newest version of the series, the UV controller.

 UV (UltraVoice)

 The UV or UltraVoice Controller is the newest electronic siren controller made by Federal Signal.
 It now is compatible with the newer type Modulators, the Modulator II series which started production in 2013.
 The UltraVoice comes in 2 variants: UV and UVIC.
 The UV is for outdoor use with large speaker arrays like the Modulator, where the UVIC is for indoor use with small speakers and/or intercom systems.
 UV is capable of holding up to 8 UV400 400 Watt amplifiers, for a total of 3200W.
 The UV comes standard with 7 signals: Steady, Wail, Alternate Steady, Alternate Wail, Pulsed Steady, Pulsed Wail, and Westminster Chimes.
 It is offered from the factory in Single or Dual tone, however it is easily changeable after purchase.